 The LongMill runs off of GRBL firmware, an open-source firmware that is designed Arduino based CNC machines.

-To ensure that all of the old settings are cleared from the Arduino’s memory, we will do an EEPROM clear.
-The Arduino comes with an example program that lets you clear the EEPROM easily.
-You can find it under File > Examples > EEPROM > eeprom_clear.
+To ensure that all of the old settings are cleared from the board’s memory, we will do an EEPROM clear.
+You can find this ‘example program’ under File > Examples > EEPROM > eeprom_clear.

-Upload the firmware by clicking on the upload button on the top left corner.
+Now, upload the firmware code by clicking on the “Upload” button on the top left corner.
 It can take a minute or two for the firmware to finish uploading.
-Once completed you should see a message to let you know that the firmware has been uploaded.
+Once completed you should see “Done uploading” in the turquoise bar as the bottom to let you know that the firmware has successfully been uploaded.

 Your controller should now be flashed with the new firmware.
 Before opening your gcode sender, make sure to close the Arduino IDE first.